mgoellnitz/trackdown/issues.md

 # TrackDown Issues

-Right now we have four areas/iterations/sprints in this issue list:
+Right now, we have four areas/iterations/sprints in this issue list:

 - *1.0* This should be accomplished before an 1.0 release.
 - *mirror* Everything related to just mirroring issue collection is collected here